AbdallahKhaled93/UC_Capstone_Project/README.md

 ## Rubric Points
 ### Loops, Functions, I/O
--The project demonstrates an understanding of C++ functions and control structures.
+-The project demonstrates an understanding of C++ functions and control structures. **There is a while loop in wxThread::ExitCode ReceptionThread::Entry(), if conditions in Node, Client and Server member functions.
+Each function in all the files do a specific job**.

 -The project reads data from a file and process the data, or the program writes data to a file.
-This is acheived by writing to socket file descriptors
+This is acheived by writing to socket file descriptors. **Please refer to functions sendMessage and receiveMessage in Client and Server classes**.

 -The project accepts user input and processes the input.
-This is acheived by waiting for the user to enter the message to be sent to other node.
+This is acheived by waiting for the user to enter the message to be sent to other node. **Please check the function OnEnter in chatgui.cpp file**.

 ### Object Oriented Programming
--The project uses Object Oriented Programming techniques.
+-The project uses Object Oriented Programming techniques. **Please check Node, Server and Client**.
--Classes use appropriate access specifiers for class members.
+-Classes use appropriate access specifiers for class members. **Please refer to files : Node.h, Server.h, Client.h and chatgui.h**.
 -Classes abstract implementation details from their interfaces.
--Classes encapsulate behavior.
+The constructors and the member functions of the Client and Server classes hides the connection detaits from the chatgui.
+The chatgui only calls the constructor and functions to establish, send and receive function with any prior interactions with sockets. **Please refer to Client.cpp and Server.cpp.
+Also refer to bool ChatBotApp::OnInit(), void ChatBotFrame::OnEnter(wxCommandEvent &WXUNUSED(event)) and wxThread::ExitCode ReceptionThread::Entry()**.

+-Classes encapsulate behavior. **In ChatBotApp::OnInit(), function calls acceptClientConnections and connectToServer modifies the state of the node object without direct access to variables**.

--Classes follow an appropriate inheritance hierarchy.
+-Classes follow an appropriate inheritance hierarchy. **Classes Server and Client are inherited from Node**.

--Derived class functions override virtual base class functions.
-Please refer to send and receive message in both classes Server and Client
+-Derived class functions override virtual base class functions. **Please refer to send and receive message in both classes Server and Client**.

 ### Memory Management
--The project makes use of references in function declarations. the receive message function (return by reference) and the ChatBotFrame constructor takes a unique pointer by reference -The project uses destructors appropriately.
-Please refer to chatgui.cpp ~ReceptionThread() -The project uses move semantics to move data, instead of copying it, where possible.
+-The project makes use of references in function declarations. **the receive message function in Client and Server (return by reference) and the ChatBotFrame constructor takes a unique pointer by reference**.
+-The project uses destructors appropriately. **Please refer to chatgui.cpp ~ReceptionThread() which devalidates a pointer to the thread declared in the ChatBotFrame class**.
+-The project uses move semantics to move data, instead of copying it, where possible. **In ChatBotFrame constuctor, move is used to change _chatNode ownership and give it to ChatBotFrame**.
--The project uses smart pointers instead of raw pointers.
-Please refer to _chatNode unique pointer
+-The project uses smart pointers instead of raw pointers. **Please refer to _chatNode unique pointer in both ChatBotApp and ChatBotFrame**.

 ### Concurrency
 -The project uses multithreading.
-It uses wx threads.
+It uses wx threads. **Please refer to Class ReceptionThread in chatgui.cpp and chatgui.h**.
--A mutex or lock is used in the project.
+-A mutex or lock is used in the project. **Please check _mtxForString which is defined in the ChatBotFrame and used in wxThread::ExitCode ReceptionThread::Entry() and ChatBotFrame::OnDisplayCommand**

 ## Code Structure